TheKrowi/Krowi_AchievementFilter/Changelogs/CurseForge.md

 <li>Trading Post: Dragonflight moved from the Cross-Expansion Character category to the Promotions</li>
 <li>Renamed category The Temple of Atal'hakkar to Sunken Temple</li>
 <li>Renamed The Stockade to Stormwind Stockades</li>
-<li>Updated the Filter in the Achievement Window to use the new DropDown system (dev note: will most likly cause errors with ElvUI and GW2_UI the first few days)</li>
+<li>Updated the Filter in the Achievement Window to use the new DropDown system (dev note: will most likely cause errors with ElvUI and GW2_UI the first few days)</li>
-<li>Data clean up after the migration to the new data structure last year (dev note: a new expansion is the best moment to do this especially with all the changes Blizzard made to achievements) (dev note 2: should result in 50-63% less duplicate data and potentially memory usage)</li>
+<li>Data clean up after the migration to the new data structure last year (dev note: a new expansion is the best moment to do this, especially with all the changes Blizzard made to achievements) (dev note 2: should result in 50-63% less duplicate data and potentially memory usage)</li>
 <li>Cleaned up Event Reminders naming and should now be more consistent</li>
 <li>Adjustable Categories rework for better maintainability</li>
 </ul>